UHERO/dataportal_ui/README.md

 ### UHERO Data Portal
 Run `npm run build-uhero` for the production build of the UHERO Data Portal.
 The build artifacts will be stored in the `dist/` directory.

+For the staging server build, run `npm run  build-uhero-staging`.

 ### NTA Data Portal
 Run `npm run build-nta` for the production build of the UHERO Data Portal.
 The build artifacts will be stored in the `ntaDist/` directory.

+For the staging server build, run `npm run build-nta-staging`.

 ## Running unit tests